Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

-This type of growling is fear related.
-The dog should not be hit any more and the owners should work on creating a bond.
+This type of growling is fear-related.
+The dog should not be hit anymore and the owners should work on creating a bond.
 He needs to be rewarded for wanted behaviors, instead of being punished repeatedly for unwanted behaviors.

 To Avoid Annoyances

 A dog is reluctant to having his nails clipped, and every time grooming time comes, he puts up a fight.
 Finally, he decides to growl.
 Since then, the owner has been intimidated and has given up for some time.
 Then, when the owner decides to give it another try, the dog will bare its teeth even before it's picked up.
 The dog has effectively learned to have it its way.
-Now, because the behavior was not corrected, it has escalated to a point that the dog dislikes being touched.
+Now, because the behavior was not corrected, it has escalated to the point that the dog dislikes being touched.